Working with Threshold Exceptions

 Typically a metric target used for alerting (SL% for example) does not change just because other conditions change.
 However, certain conditions warrant exception usage as they are expected, understood and managed.

 Many Advisor users have certain peak periods for which the organization does not try to staff.
 For example, every Monday from 09:00 to 11:00 a call spike occurs following the weekend.
 Since that spike is not staffed to deliver typical SL% performance, there is a weekly expected period where normal thresholds are consistently violated.
-An Advisor threshold exception is useful in this case to lower the targets for SL% and thus avoid threshold violations on the dashboard, alerts on the map, and email notifications being sent.
+An Advisor threshold exception is useful in this case to lower the targets for SL% and thus avoid threshold violations on the dashboard, alerts on the map, and e-mail notifications being sent.

 Used correctly, threshold exceptions can avoid false alarms notifying people of a problem that does not really exist.
-If the situation is expected, known and accepted, then there should be no reason to alert on it.
+If the situation is expected, known and accepted, than there should be no reason to alert on it.
 Alerting should be isolated to the intended purpose of bringing attention to an issue that requires action.

 You can add exceptions to override baseline threshold rules.
 When the exception is in effect, the values for the thresholds specified in the exception are used to detect violations and create alerts.

 Multiple thresholds may affect the same moment in time.
 Thresholds and exceptions behave as follows when multiple thresholds affect the same moment in time:

 - The threshold that started later and ended earlier is the one in effect.

 Specifically, when multiple thresholds affect the same moment in time, thresholds and exceptions behave as follows: